debjit-mandal/netflix-subscription-type-prediction/README.md

 **To run this code locally:**

-1. Fork this reposity
+1. Fork this repository
 2. Clone it using `git clone (repository link)`
-3. Open the `.ipynb` using Jupyter Notebook or any other IDE like PyCharm, VS Code etc.
+3. Open the `.ipynb` file using Jupyter Notebook or any other IDE like PyCharm, VS Code etc.

 Feel free to suggest any kind of improvement.